antonioag95/tef_memory_manager/README.md

-# TEF Radio Memory Manager GUI
+# TEF Radio Memory Manager

 A Python-based graphical user interface (GUI) application for managing memory channels on TEF ESP32-based radios via a serial connection.
 This tool utilizes a backend library to interact with radios implementing the specific memory channel protocol.